 forgetting that I am disabled even after being told multiple times.
 I am royally sick of the hassle.
 I also discovered that staff tend to cooperate better when I explain humanly why I need the accommodations.
 Accordingly, I have decided to disclose here to save time -- now I just send a web link.
 But you should be aware that disclosure is feasible only because I have tenure.
 I hope that being open about my disability status as a full professor may eventually help smash glass ceilings for more junior disabled academics.

 So, what disabilities do I have?
-My first disability is chronic neuromuscular pain, affecting my neck, shoulders, back, left arm, and left leg.
+My primary disability is chronic neuromuscular pain, affecting my neck, shoulders, back, left arm, and left leg.
 It originates in accident traumas, primarily a bad skiing accident at the end of the 1990s.
 Fifteen years after diagnosis in a city full of medical expertise, I know that there is no cure for my pain or treatment available worth the risks, so I have had to learn to adapt to it.
 This has required significant revision of the scope of my physics career ambitions.

 Frustratingly for an academic, chronic pain makes it harder to sit and to work at a computer.
 I manage the physical discomfort by frequently changing working positions (sitting, standing, lying), stretching, doing aerobic exercise, getting physiotherapy, and being extremely disciplined about managing workload and sleep.
 Chronic pain also affects my concentration, making me less tolerant to background noises and other interruptions (some of my CPU is busy just handling the pain).
 Supervised by expert doctors, I take two medicines that attenuate the worst signals in the pain spectrum and let me think clearly.
 An annoying side effect of one of them is that it can hinder my ability to find words.
 This is why I sometimes digress more than other people in a normal conversation or lecture.